Understanding Hail Damage: A Homeowner's Complete Guide

 Why Professional Inspection Matters

-Capital City Roofing's GAF-certified inspectors have processed thousands of hail claims across Georgia.
+Capital City Roofing's GAF-certified inspectors have processed thousands of hail claims across Georgia, Tennessee, and South Carolina.
 We use BuilderLync technology to create comprehensive reports with photos, measurements, and impact counts that insurance companies accept without question.
 Our free inspections include drone photography, detailed damage mapping, and Xactimate estimates.
-For more information, visit our hail damage roofing page or storm damage services in Alpharetta.
+For more information, explore our hail damage roofing repair services, storm damage services in Alpharetta, or our insurance claims guide.
+We serve homeowners in Suwanee, Duluth, Milton, and across four states.

 Brad Strawbridge